Skip to content

 This is the moment that matters.
 Not when the agent says “done” — when a review step decides whether the work is actually ready.

+Two contract defects, each with a file, a line, and a concrete fix — found in work that already “passed”.
+Both were repaired before the change shipped.
 A normal chat would have ended at a confident “done”.
-Orcho stopped, named the exact problem, sent it back to be fixed, and kept that decision in plain view.
+Orcho stopped, named the exact problems, sent them back to be fixed, and kept that decision in plain view.
 That is the whole pitch: it catches the “looks done but isn’t” case that costs you hours.

 Want the deeper version of this idea?
 Read False-ready delivery.